arunkandregula/RestaurantReviews2/README.md

 - Major take away here is how to show the spinner.

+16. Lets see how to load data from AsyncStorage for prefilled data.

 # Current Step:

-16. Lets see how to load data from AsyncStorage for prefilled data.
+17. Lets see how to create a custom splash screen.
+[Youtube Resource](https://www.youtube.com/watch?v=H0CC1UsvjDQ)